 About Orange Belgium

-Orange Belgium is one of the major telecommunication operators on the Belgian market, with revenues of 1,749 million euros in 2023 and over 3 million customers on 31 December 2023, and in Luxembourg, via its subsidiary Orange Communications Luxembourg.
+Orange Belgium is one of the major telecommunication operators on the Belgian market, with revenues of 1993.7 million euros, 3.5 million mobile customers and more than 1 million fixed broadband customers on 31 December 2024, and in Luxembourg, via its subsidiary Orange Communications Luxembourg.
 Thanks to its own fixed and mobile networks, Orange Belgium offers both residential and business customers fixed and mobile connectivity services and convergent offerings (internet, telephony, television, including original TV content: Be tv, VOOsport, etc.).
 As a responsible operator, Orange Belgium invests to reduce its ecological footprint and promote sustainable and inclusive digital practices.
 Orange Belgium is also a wholesale operator, offering its partners access to its infrastructure as well as a broad portfolio of connectivity and mobility services, including offerings based on Big Data and the Internet of Things (IoT).

-Orange Belgium is a subsidiary of the Orange Group, present in 26 countries with a total customer base of 298 million customers worldwide on 31 December 2023.
-The Group is also a leading provider of global IT and telecommunication services to multinational companies under the brand Orange Business.
+Orange Belgium is a subsidiary of the Orange Group, present in 26 countries with a total customer base of 291 million customers worldwide on 31 December 2024.
+Orange is also a leading provider of global IT and telecommunication services to multinational companies under the brand Orange Business.

 Orange Belgium is listed on the Brussels Stock Exchange (OBEL).

-For more information on the internet and on your mobile: corporate.orange.be, www.orange.be or follow us on Twitter: @pressOrangeBe
+For more information on the internet and on your mobile: corporate.orange.be, www.orange.be or follow us on X: @pressOrangeBe

 Orange and any other Orange product or service names included in this material are trademarks of Orange or Orange Brand Services Limited.